ambient-innovation/django-migration-zero/docs/features/01_introduction.md

 dependencies within your models and in the end, you do work for something that you don't need.
 All migrations have been applied, so the structural and data changes are not relevant for you anymore.

 The "migration zero" approach will help you get rid of those migration files.
-But most solutions ore packages (todo add package reference) will only help you do a local clean-up while the tricky part is to update your migration history on your deployed systems.
+But most solutions or packages will only help you do a local clean-up while the tricky part is to update your migration history on your deployed systems.

 Surely, you can log into your production system and run a series of commands manually but this is always a high-stress